qiskit-community/qiskit-camp-europe-19/README.md

 Open an issue using the `New project template` template.
 Don't worry if your team is not complete yet.
 Tag your project with `members wanted` and describe what kind of member are your searching for in the `Members` section.
-At the behing of the hackathon, the project should have no more than 5 members.
+At the beginning of the hackathon, the project should have no more than 5 members.

 ## My team is complete